helloDesign/simple-mind/web/src/pages/Doc/en/changelog/index.md

 ## 0.2.22

-optimization：The theme and structure pictures of the built-in `simple-mind-map` package are removed and replaced by user self-maintenance.
+optimization：The theme and structure pictures of the built-in `simple-mind` package are removed and replaced by user self-maintenance.
 The original pictures can be found in the `web/assets/img/` directory.

 ## 0.2.21